benjie91/react-table-wrapper/README.md

 If they are clicked while being indeterminate, they will turn unchecked and uncheck every row or column in the table.

-### Specific Cell
+### 2. Specific Cell

-Clicking on an individual cell will select or deselect it by altering the state of its row and column's states.
+Clicking on an individual cell will select or deselect it by altering the state of its row and column.

 If the cell is unselected, either its row, column or both are unselected.
 When it is clicked on, both its row and column are selected, thus selecting the cell.